Photo credit: Jessica Alexander

 The audience is invited to join the moderators and presenters beginning at 10 a.m. for a coffee reception.
 We invite artists, scholars, museum professionals, students, and community members to gather with us in appreciation of these incredible speakers and cultural spaces and to look forward to these integral institutions’ future innovations.

 Acknowledging the promise of accessibility and sustainability, this event is offered in a hybrid format, for those interested in participating from near and far.
-Those participating virtually may find the event on AGBS’ website.
+Those participating virtually may find the event livestream on the AGBS website.

 10 - 10:30 am: Coffee reception